 - One?
 The bill and the tip are part of the same transaction.
 Had he paid the total electronically, it would have counted as a single transaction.

 - Two?
 The transaction and the tip should be counted as separate transactions.

 - 18?
-The transaction could be defined as a settlement between a payer and a payee.
+The transaction could be defined as a The discharge of an obligation in accordance with the terms of the underlying contract.
+In e-transfers the settlement may take days, whereas cash settlements are instantaneous and irreversible. between a payer and a payee.
 But had the diner left the $2,000 tip on the table, it would only be counted as two transactions.

 - 19?
 The cheque, the $300 tip and each additional $100 tip should be measured as separate transactions.

 This question is not only a rhetorical one.
 It is often stated that cash usage is declining because the relative volume of transactions in cash is declining.
 But the example shows that it really depends on how transactions are measured.
 It clearly shows that cash and digital payments are different animals.

 Furthermore, the story provides a compelling reason why restaurants should accept cash.
 In December 2017, Visa announced an initiative in the United States to steer restaurants and food vendors away from using cash.
 The credit card company was giving away $500,000 to 50 restaurants and food vendors to pay for their technology and marketing costs, as long as the businesses pledge to refuse cash.